rvosa/bio-phylo-forest-dbtree/docs/paper.md

 1. Growing numbers of large phylogenetic syntheses are being published.
-   Sometimes as part of a hypothesis testing framework, sometimes to present novel methods of phylogenetic inference, and sometimes as a snapshot of the diversity within a large group.
+   Sometimes as part of a hypothesis testing framework, sometimes to present novel methods of phylogenetic inference, and sometimes as a snapshot of the diversity within a database.
 Commonly used methods to reuse these trees in scripting environments have their limitations.
 2. I present a toolkit that transforms data presented in the most